tomysshadow/YAMosse/README.md

 If you just want to get one guess for what sound is contained in a short sound clip, use the Top Ranked identification (set to identify only 1 class,) then set the Timespan to zero on the Advanced tab.

-Alternatively, you can check the Span All box and then, any sound that ever appears in the Top Ranked at any point throughout the sound file will be listed, which will provide a bit more nuanced detail while still collapsing everything to one result.
+Alternatively, under Timespan you can check the Span All box.
+Then, any sound that ever appears in the Top Ranked at any point throughout the sound file will be listed, which will provide a bit more nuanced detail while still collapsing everything to one result.

 ## Why do scans appear to start slow, then get faster over time?

 Because YAMosse uses multiple workers, the ideal for performance is to scan the longest files first, and the smallest files last.
 The reason for this is to minimize the amount of time where everything is waiting on one worker to finish scanning the last file.

 Imagine that there are four workers, seven short sound files, and one long sound file.
-If you start with the longest sound file, the remaining seven files can be scanned simultaneously, so they finish around the same time.
+If you start with the longest sound file, one worker can handle the long file, and the remaining seven files can be split amongst the other three workers, so they scan simultaneously and finish around the same time.
 If you do the seven short files first and the one long file last, then you'll spend most of the time just waiting for the one longest file to finish while the other workers sit idle.

 In order to prevent this scenario, YAMosse will scan the files with the largest filesize first.
-While filesize does not necessarily correspond to length, especially when scanning sounds of multiple different formats, it is a "good enough" heuristic that can be retrieved faster than opening each individual file in advance of scanning it to measure its length.
+While filesize does not necessarily correspond to sound length, especially when scanning sounds of multiple different formats, it is a "good enough" heuristic that can be retrieved faster than opening each individual file in advance of scanning it to measure its length.

-However, the progress bar in YAMosse measures number of files done - not a percentage of the length of the combined sounds.
+However, the progress bar in YAMosse measures in terms of the number of files done - not a percentage of the length of the combined sounds.
 In effect this means that progress will appear to start slow and go more quickly over time, even though in actual reality the scan is occurring at the same rate throughout.

 ## Why do scans occur in batches?

 Scans occur in batches of up to 1024 files at a time.
 This is tied to the reason why scans appear to start slow, then get faster over time.
 Determining the size of a large group of files can, in and of itself, take some time.
 If you right click a large folder in Explorer and click Properties, it can take anywhere from a few seconds to several minutes to discover the folder's size.

 In order to prevent this from stalling YAMosse, files are scanned in batches, where each individual batch should only take a short amount of time to determine the sizes of.
 This keeps things snappy and responsive, and also reduces memory usage by queueing less tasks at a time.

 ## Why is YAMosse under the Apache License?

 For the majority of the software that I create on GitHub, I use the MIT License, which I am a fan of for its simplicity.
 However, for this particular project I decided to use the Apache License, because the YAMNet model itself is under the Apache License.

 While I would still be able to use the MIT License if I wanted, the idea is that this way, YAMosse can be a drop in replacement for anywhere the YAMNet model is currently directly used, in case you want something a little higher level.
 Because they use the same license, if you would like to replace YAMNet with YAMosse, you shouldn't need to worry about licensing differences at all.

 # Credits